t-regx/t-regx.github.io/docs/replace-by-group.md

  - Match `www.google.com` was replaced with the matched occurrence of it's capturing group - `google`
  - Match `facebook.com` was replaced with the matched occurrence of it's capturing group - `facebook`
- - Matches `http://.io` and `https://.com` were matched, but the capturing group `'domain'` inside wasn't, so those matches are ignored, in this case.
+ - Matches `http://.io` and `https://.com` were matched, but the capturing group `'domain'` inside wasn't, so those matches are left unchanged (ignored), in this case.

 ### `orEmpty()`

 Matched links with matched `'domain'` group are replaced with it.
-Links without matched optional groups, however, are replaced with an empty string:
+Links without the optional group matched, however, are replaced with an empty string:

 <!--DOCUSAURUS_CODE_TABS-->